Terysa Vanderloo looks at the real cost of liveaboard cruising, and shares some tips on how to budget

 Our biggest costs, after the boat, were the many items of equipment we bought specifically to make offshore and ocean passages safer and more enjoyable: the hydrovane, hydrogenerator, SSB radio, parasailor, a comprehensive first aid kit, a Redbox router, satellite phone and air time, and a Yellowbrick tracker are some of the costlier items we have on our boat.

-We estimate the total cost of fitting our boat out for offshore passage-making to be no less than £20,000.
-Needless to say, if buying a used boat with the intention of offshore cruising, it’s recommended that you look for boats that already have some of this equipment in place.
+We estimate the total cost of fitting out a boat for offshore sailing to be no less than £20,000.
+Needless to say, if buying a used offshore cruising yacht, it’s recommended that you look for boats that already have some of this equipment in place.

 If you plan to return home, budget for storage.
 For Ruby Rose, storage costs $12 per foot per month ($480) plus haul-out costs ($400) and hurricane tie downs ($500 one-off charge).